Dart-Code/Website/_docs/settings.md

 The programming language to use for IOS apps when creating new projects using the **Flutter: New Project** command.

 ## dart.flutterCreateOrganization
-The organization responsible for your new Flutter project, in reverse domain name notation.
+The organization is responsible for your new Flutter project, in reverse domain name notation.
 This string is used in Java package names and as prefix in the iOS bundle identifier when creating new projects using the **Flutter: New Project** command.

 ## dart.flutterHotReloadOnSave
 **Default:** `true`.